Your Product Analysis:

 Sonora (Clopyralid 3 Herbicide)

-Sonora Herbicide is a post-emergent herbicide that completely controls tough broadleaf weed infestations and brush in pastures, rangelands, conifer sites, and more.
-Easy to use and has no grazing or haying restrictions when following application rates.
-Formerly named Clopyralid 3 Herbicide.
+Sonora Herbicide is a post-emergent herbicide that controls challenging broadleaf weed infestations and brushes in pastures, rangelands, conifer sites, and more.
+It is easy to use and has no grazing or haying restrictions when following application rates.
+It was formerly named Clopyralid 3 Herbicide.

 Only %1 left